 - Proof of Ownership or Authority to Use Project Site/Right of Way

-For Conventional Power Projects (coal, diesel, bunker, etc.)
+For Conventional Power Projects (diesel, bunker, etc.)

 - Feasibility Study